 In Microsoft Excel, there are numerous methods available to find duplicates in a single column.
 We can insert a function or use a combined formula to identify the duplicates or matches in our Excel spreadsheet.
 In this article, you’ll get to learn all possible simple methods to find duplicate values in one column with examples and proper illustrations.

-1. Use COUNTIF Function to Find Duplicates Along with 1st Occurrence
+1. Using COUNTIF Function to Find Duplicates in One Column Along with 1st Occurrence

 In the first output Cell C5, the formula with the COUNTIF function will be: